Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Bounds on connected -edge subgraphs containing a specified vertex

-One way of proving Proposition~\ref{prop.counting.aldo} is to use Lemma~\ref{recursion} below together with Proposition~\ref{prop.counting} applied to $G-x$.
-But it is instructive to give here an {\em ab initio}\/ proof, by induction on $m$, that is similar to the first proof of Proposition~\ref{prop.counting} given in \cite[Section~6]{maxmaxflow}.
+Our proof of Proposition~\ref{prop.counting.aldo} uses induction on $m$, and is similar to the first proof of \cite[Proposition 7.1]{maxmaxflow}.
 It relies on the following properties of $C(m,\kappa)$: \begin{enumerate} \item For each integer $m \ge 0$, $C(m,\kappa)$ is a polynomial of degree $m$ in $\kappa$, with nonnegative coefficients.
 In particular, $C(m,\kappa)$ is an increasing function of $\kappa$ for real $\kappa \ge 0$.

 \item Generating function: If ${\sf C}(z)$ solves the equation \be {\sf C}(z) \;=\; e^{z {\sf C}(z)} \;, \ee then \be {\sf C}(z)^\kappa \;=\; \sum\limits_{m=0}^\infty C(m,\kappa) \, z^m \ee for all real $\kappa$; this follows from the Lagrange inversion formula.
 Moreover, the series \reff{gen_fn} is absolutely convergent for $|z| \le 1/e$ and satisfies ${\sf C}(1/e) = e$.